edoandcode/three-type-materials/README.md

 `useMap: [boolean]`  -->  defines if the texture generated is appliead to the map property of the material.
 The looks of the text is defined by the options passed at class instancing time.
 Default is true.

 `useAlphaMap: [boolean]` --> defines if the texture generated is applied to alphaMap property, in that case the text is used to alter the opacity of the material.
 Default is false.
-See the official three.js documentation for details on how to properly use the alphaMap property.
+See the official three.js documentation for details on how to properly use alphaMap.
-`alphaSpace: [String]` --> accepted value are 'inner' or 'outer'.
+`alphaSpace: [String]` --> accepted value are `'inner'` or `'outer'`.
 If 'inner' is setted the opacity is applied to the body of the text; otherwise if 'outer' is setted the background is affected and the text will be fully opaque.
 `alphaIntensity: [float value]` --> value between 0 and 1.
 Determines how much the alphaMap affect the material transparency.

 `useBumpMap: [boolean]` --> defines if the texture generated is applied to bumpMap property.
 Default is false.
-See the official three.js documentation for details on how to properly use the bumpMap property.
+See the official three.js documentation for details on how to properly use bumpMap.
-`bumpSpace: [string]` --> accepted value are 'inner' or 'outer'.
+`bumpSpace: [string]` --> accepted value are `'inner'` or `'outer'`.
 If 'inner' is setted the text seems to bump down from the surface, otherwise if 'outer' is setted the text seems to bump up.
-`bumpIntensity: [float]` --> accepted value are 'inner' or 'outer'.
-If 'inner' is setted the text bump down from the surface, otherwise if 'outer' is setted the text bump up.
-Also take a look the bumpScale property of the three.js material in the official documentation.
+`bumpIntensity: [float]` --> value between 0 and 1.
+Determines how much the bumpMap affect the material.
+Also take a look at the bumpScale property of the three.js material in the official documentation.

 `useDisplacementMap: [boolean]` --> defines if the texture generated is applied to displacementMap property.
 Default is false.
 In order to get an acceptable results the geometry must have large number of segments.
-See the official three.js documentation for details on how to properly use the displacementMap property.
+See the official three.js documentation for details on how to properly use displacementMap.
 `displacementSpace: [string]` --> accepted value are 'inner' or 'outer'.
-If 'inner' is setted the text is used to dispace the vertices of the geometry innerward the surface; otherwise if 'outer' is setted the vertices ara displaced outwards.
+If 'inner' is setted the text is used to displace the vertices of the geometry innerward the surface; otherwise if 'outer' is setted the vertices ara displaced outwards.
 `displacementIntesity: [float]` --> a value between 0 and 1.
 Define how much the texture affect the displacementMap.
 Also view the displacementScale property of the three.js material in the official documentation.

 `useEmissiveMap: [boolean]` --> defines if the texture generated is applied to emissiveMap property, in that case the text is used to alter the emissive color of the materials.
 Default is false.
-See the official three.js documentation for details on how to properly use the emissiveMap property.
+See the official three.js documentation for details on how to properly use emissiveMap.
 `emissiveColor: [CSS color value]` --> a valid CSS color value or an instance of THREE.Color.
 Is used to define which is the color emitted by the body of the text.
 `emissiveBackground: [CSS color value]` --> a valid CSS color value or an instance of THREE.Color.
 Is used to define which is the color emitted by the background of the text.